OpenFusionProject/OpenFusion/README.md

 When hosting a local server, you will have access to all commands by default (account level 1).

 For a list of available commands, see [this wiki page](https://github.com/OpenFusionProject/OpenFusion/wiki/Ingame-Command-list).

+## Leaderboards

+You can track the racing leaderboards by following this [link](https://github.com/hichemfantar/dex-labs-leaderboards).